 As a Minneapolis resident, my Delta loyalty is tempting.
 They have a great onboard experience and tons and tons of nonstop flights to some of my favorite destinations.
 I'm guilty of paying much more to fly Delta, even when Alaska, American, or United are offering lower nonstop fares.
 All in the name of chasing status…

-Now, I’m a free agent, traveling on the lowest fares from a handful of different airlines, saving hundreds in the process and earning miles on a handful of different airlines.
-And that’s the right course of action for almost every average traveler out there.
+Now, I'm a free agent, traveling on the lowest fares from a handful of different airlines and saving hundreds in the process, all while earning miles on a handful of different airlines.
+And that's the right course of action for almost every average traveler out there.

 Swiping the Same Old Credit Card

 This is my biggest travel mistake, and for the longest time I didn't understand why.
 When I did the math, I realized I was leaving valuable points on the table, even if I was earning a few miles with every credit card swipe.

 For years, I swiped my Delta SkyMiles® Gold American Express Card every chance I got, telling myself earning SkyMiles to fly on my favorite airline was the wise move.
 During that time, I earned just one credit card welcome bonus, earning just a few hundred extra SkyMiles each year for my everyday and travel spending.